 - At the Content Metrics presentation that Neal Kaplan and I shared at LavaCon 2018, an attendee said their testing showed that *removing* certain text prompts for return visitors improved their success metrics.

-- Another colleague identified a customer interaction point that we created to increase communication, when *preventing* that interaction might be better for the customer.
+- Another colleague called out a customer interaction point that we created to increase communication and that *preventing* the need for the interaction altogether would be better for the customer.